top of page

 Mirador Grey

-Afrigonia: Before returning to the first Airbnb I stayed at in Puerto Natales, I had dinner at Afrigonia with two incredible women I met on the boat tour.
+Afrigonia: Before returning to the first Airbnb I stayed at in Puerto Natales, I had dinner at Afrigonia with two new friends I met on the boat tour.
 Afrigonia is a local restaurant specializing in African-Chilean fusion cuisine.
-I tried guanaco for the first time here, but the highlight of my meal was their sorbet!
+I tried guanaco for the first time here, but the highlight for me was their sorbet!

 Dinner (guanaco steak) at Afrigonia in Puerto Natales, Chile